What Is a Landlord Responsible For?

 Give plenty of notice before they enter your unit.
 A landlord cannot show up without cause and/or without notice and enter your living space.
 Laws differ from place to place, but your landlord should give you notice before they plan to enter to make repairs, show your unit to a potential renter or any other reason.
 Doing so without permission or notice is an invasion of your privacy and a potential breach of your lease agreement.

 You can do your part and protect yourself from the unexpected with renters insurance from American Family.
-Check your local laws to see what, if any, insurance is required for landlords.
+And make sure to check out our Renters and Apartment Resource Hub for more tips and advice on renters insurance and apartment living.
 Lastly, your American Family Insurance agent is always happy to help you protect what matters most — get in touch with them today.